beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 <Asciinema url={lastCommand} fallback="https://asciinema.org/a/j124k6CJMKcUp5unlIkx2g5cc" cols={110} rows={11} loop={3} />
 <ChatNote>
-The huge advantage of abbreviations is that they automatically expand when you hit the space key or enter key, so they are not "blind" and allow you to inspect the command before committing.
+The huge advantage of abbreviations is that they automatically expand when you hit the "space" or "enter" key, so they are not "blind" and allow you to inspect the command before committing.
 We'll go into more details about the <code>abbr</code> command in a later section of this article.
 </ChatNote>

 ## Prepend `sudo`

-In the video by Dreams of Code, an annoyance that is mentioned is having to re-type a command which was run without `sudo` but required it.
+In the video by Dreams of Code, an annoyance mentioned is having to retype a command that was run without `sudo` but required it.
 The proposed solution is to type `sudo !!` to invoke the last command with `sudo`.

-In `fish` however, there's a better way!
-The built-in shortcut <kbd class="kbd">alt-s</kbd> preprends the current command with `sudo`, `doas`, `please` or `run0` as available.
-This can even be combined with the previous tip, by typing `!!` followed by <kbd class="kbd">alt-s</kbd> to re-run the last command.
-Alternatively, bringing up the last history's item with the up arrow before hitting the shortcut also works.
+In `fish`, however, there's a better way!
+The built-in shortcut <kbd class="kbd">alt-s</kbd> prepends the current command with `sudo`, `doas`, `please`, or `run0`, as available.
+This can even be combined with the previous tip by typing `!!` followed by <kbd class="kbd">alt-s</kbd> to re-run the last command.
+Alternatively, bringing up the last history item with the up arrow before hitting the shortcut also works.

 <Asciinema url={sudo} fallback="https://asciinema.org/a/m7REJTArn2v2DHIFGZrUerLzq" cols={110} rows={11} loop={3} />

 ## Run Hook on Directory Navigation

-`zsh` has `chpwd()`, a hook which runs some code any time the current directory is changed.
+`zsh` has `chpwd()`, a hook that runs some code any time the current directory is changed.
 A very similar thing can be done in `fish` with the following syntax:

 ```fish